Andrés Vilches

-Andrés Alejandro Vilches Araneda (born 14 January 1992) is a Chilean footballer who plays for as a forward for Cobresal.
+Andrés Alejandro Vilches Araneda (born 14 January 1992) is a Chilean footballer who plays for as a forward for Unión Española.

 Club career

 From 2015 to 2019, he played for Colo-Colo.

 In 2023, he played for Ñublense in the Chilean top division.
 The next season, he switched to Santiago Wanderers.

 In the second half of 2024, Vilches signed with Cobresal.

+In February 2026, Vilches joined Unión Española in the Liga de Ascenso.

 International career

 Vilches got his first call up to the senior Chile squad for a friendly against the United States in January 2015 and made his international debut in the match.

 Personal life

 His older brother, Eduardo, is also a professional footballer.

 Vilches is nicknamed Andy, an affective form of Andrés.